RotemZel/AGRICAF/README.md

 ## About

 Hi!
-I'm **Rotem Zelingher**, an applied economist specialising in time series forecasting, machine learning, and statistical inference.
+I'm **Rotem Zelingher**, an agricultural economist specialising in time series forecasting, machine learning, and statistical inference.
 I develop open, interpretable frameworks that combine econometric theory with machine learning for robust price prediction.